 Here is the step-by-step process for creating landing pages in GreenRope (with an extra help section for creating your designated signup form).

 First, choose the group you want to create your campaign in.
-If your landing page contains an ebook signup, then maybe you will create it in your new leads group.
+If your landing page contains an ebook signup, then maybe you will create it in your new leads group, for example.

 - Input the following: (make use of the question marks for more detailed instruction)

-You can either choose a layout template or you can create your own (in which case you choose ‘Blank landing page’ as your layout option), OR use the GreenRope Landing Page EasyBuilder to drag and drop you way to a great looking landing page!
+You can either choose a layout template, create your own (in which case you choose ‘Blank landing page’ as your layout option), OR use the GreenRope Landing Page EasyBuilder to drag and drop you way to a great looking landing page!

 - Page name: This is the name of the page that will appear in the navigation menu for your website.
 Remember that your navigation area is small, so you'll want a short name for all of your pages.